 BW Welcomes Largest Class in 44 Years

-Among impressive statistics, 22 percent of the Class of 2017 represents ethnic diversity and 43 percent are in the top 20 percent of their graduating class.
+Among impressive statistics, 22 percent of the Class of 2017 are students of color and 43 percent are in the top 20 percent of their graduating class.
 Seventy-five students chose to be members of BW's Honors Program.

 They bring to campus scholastic achievement, extraordinary talents and recognitions, and a commitment to diversity and inclusion initiatives.
 In addition, they are accomplished in leadership, service and extracurricular involvement.